Jacob's Ladder: Judaism

 The narrative of Jacob's Ladder was used, shortly after the destruction of the Second Temple in the Siege of Jerusalem (70 CE), as the basis for the pseudepigraphic Ladder of Jacob.
 This writing, preserved only in Old Church Slavonic, interprets the experience of Patriarchs in the context of Merkabah mysticism.

-A hilltop overlooking the Israeli settlement of Beit El north of Jerusalem that is believed by some to be the site of Jacob's dream is a tourist destination during the holiday of Sukkot.
+A hilltop overlooking the Israeli settlement of Beit El north of Jerusalem, believed by some to be the site of Jacob's dream, is a tourist destination during the holiday of Sukkot.

 Christianity

-Jesus said in John 1:51 "And he saith unto him, Verily, verily, I say unto you, Hereafter ye shall see heaven open, and the angels of God ascending and descending upon the Son of man."
-This statement has been interpreted as associating or implicating Jesus with the mythical ladder, in that Christ bridges the gap between Heaven and Earth.
-Jesus presents himself as the reality to which the ladder points; as Jacob saw in a dream the reunion of Heaven and Earth, Jesus brought this reunion, metaphorically the ladder, into reality.
+Jesus said in John 1:51, "And he saith unto him, 'Verily, verily, I say unto you, Hereafter ye shall see Heaven open, and the angels of God ascending and descending upon the Son of man.'"
+This statement has been interpreted as associating Jesus with the ladder in that Jesus bridges the gap between Heaven and Earth.
+Jesus presents himself as the direction to which the ladder points.
+As Jacob saw the reunion of Heaven and Earth in a dream, Jesus brought this reunion—metaphorically the ladder—into reality.
 Adam Clarke, an early 19th-century Methodist theologian and Bible scholar, elaborates:

-The theme of a ladder to heaven is often used by the Church Fathers.
-Irenaeus in the second century describes the Christian Church as the "ladder of ascent to God".
+The theme of a ladder to Heaven is often used by the Church Fathers.
+Irenaeus, in the second century, describes the Christian Church as the "ladder of ascent to God".

-In the third century, Origen explains that there are two ladders in the life of a Christian, the ascetic ladder that the soul climbs on the earth, by way of—and resulting in—an increase in virtue, and the soul's travel after death, climbing up the heavens towards the light of God.
+In the third century, Origen explains that there are two ladders in the life of a Christian: the ascetic ladder that the soul climbs on Earth, by way of—and resulting in—an increase in virtue, and the soul's travel after death, climbing up the heavens toward the light of God.

-In the fourth century, Gregory of Nazianzus speaks of ascending Jacob's Ladder by successive steps towards excellence, interpreting the ladder as an ascetic path, while Saint Gregory of Nyssa narrates that Moses climbed on Jacob's Ladder to reach the heavens where he entered the tabernacle not made with hands, thus giving the Ladder a clear mystical meaning.
-The ascetic interpretation is found also in Saint John Chrysostom, who writes:
+In the fourth century, Gregory of Nazianzus wrote of ascending Jacob's ladder by successive steps toward excellence, interpreting the ladder as an ascetic path.
+At the same time, Gregory of Nyssa narrated that Moses climbed l Jacob's ladder to reach the heavens, where he entered a remade tabernacle; thus giving the ladder an apparent mystical meaning.
+The ascetic interpretation is found also in John Chrysostom, who wrote:

-Jacob's Ladder as an analogy for the spiritual ascetic of life enjoyed wide influence thanks to the classical work The Ladder of Divine Ascent by John Climacus.
+Jacob's ladder as an analogy for a spiritually ascetic life enjoyed wide influence thanks to the classical work The Ladder of Divine Ascent by John Climacus.
+As such, the Carthusian monk Guigo II used it as inspiration for his description of the steps of the Lectio Divina, and the contemporary philosopher Peter Kreeft used it in his apologetics.

-Jacob's Ladder is depicted on the facade of Bath Abbey in England, with angels climbing up and down ladders on either side of the main window on the west front.
+Jacob's ladder is depicted on the facade of Bath Abbey in England, with angels climbing up and down ladders on either side of the main window on the west front.